msawant060/AWS-CSA/EC2/Fundamentals.md

 # Amazon Elastic Compute Cloud (Amazon EC2)

 #### 1. What is EC2?
-   - Amazon Elastic Compute Cloud (Amazon EC2) provides scalable computing capacity in the Amazon Web Services (AWS) cloud
+   1. Amazon Elastic Compute Cloud (Amazon EC2) provides scalable computing capacity in the Amazon Web Services (AWS) cloud
-   - VMs hosted on AWS infrastructure

 #### 2. What is an AMI?
-   - An Amazon Machine Image (AMI) provides the information required to launch an instance.
+   1. An Amazon Machine Image (AMI) provides the information required to launch an instance. (like a template required to launch an EC2)
-   - You must specify an AMI when you launch an instance.
+   2. You must specify an AMI when you launch an instance.
-   - A template required to launch an EC2
-   - Includes:
-        - Template for the root volume (OS, software package)
-        - Launch permissins
-        - Volume information

-#### 3. Before you can launch an instance, you must select an AMI to use.
+#### 3. Before you can launch an instance, what you must select from an AMI to use.
+(6 point to remember)
-   - As you select an AMI, consider the following requirements you might have for the instances that you'll launch:
-        - The Region
+   1. The Region
-        - The operating system
+   2. The Operating System
-        - The architecture: 32-bit (i386) or 64-bit (x86_64)
+   3. The architecture: 32-bit (i386) or 64-bit (x86_64)
-        - The root device type (Storge for root device): Amazon EBS or instance store
+   4. Root device type (EBS, Instance store)
-        - The provider (for example, Amazon Web Services)
+   5. The provider (for example, Amazon Web Services)
-        - Additional software (for example, SQL server)
+   6. Additional software (for example, SQL server)

 #### 4. You can launch EC2 instances from:
-   - AWS Market place
+   1. AWS Market place
-   - Community Repository
+   2. Community Repository
-   - Your Own
+   3. Your Own

 #### 5. AWS Supports the following 2 types of Virtualization
-   - HVM - Hardware Assisted Virtual Machine (**for best performance use this)
+   1. HVM - Hardware Assisted Virtual Machine (**for best performance use this)
-   - Paravirtualization
+   2. Paravirtualization

 #### 6. Amazon EC2 Instance Types ( 5 major types)